hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 $$

-Although this short argument gives the right answer, we've cheated and sidestepped a bunch of physics.
+Although this short argument gives the right answer, we've cheated and sidestepped some important physics.
-To see what we sidestepped, and what this answer for $\ell$ really means, see the [appendix]({{hapax.github.io}}/assets/napkin-hacks-appendix/#sec-2-1).
+To see what we've missed, and what this answer for $\ell$ really means, see the [appendix]({{hapax.github.io}}/assets/napkin-hacks-appendix/#sec-2-1).

 Recall that the diffusion coefficient $D = \ell v$ is directly related